 The management and staff of yourtown are appalled by the nature and extent of the offences.
 It goes against the ethos of the organisation and the hard work and compassion shown by hundreds of staff for over 57 years.

 One Brother and one member of staff has been charged, found guilty and sentenced to prison.
 Does that mean that there are others who have also been charged?
 If so how many?

-yourtown has been advised that three individuals were charged as a result of Police Investigation and there have been two convictions.
+yourtown has been advised that four individuals were charged as a result of Police Investigation and there have been two convictions.

 What was ‘Boystown Beaudesert’/boys’ school?

 In 1961, the De La Salle Brothers established Boystown's inaugural site at Beaudesert, Queensland - a residential school for disadvantaged boys.
 The school operated for 40 years, closing in 2001 due to changes in Government policy regarding institutionalised child care.

 Boystown Beaudesert was owned and operated by the De La Salle Brothers.

 Does yourtown operate a residential school for boys?